Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 Moss Glen Falls in Granville

 Moss Glen Falls in Granville is one of the most beautiful waterfalls in Vermont.
 This picturesque waterfall is more of a roadside attraction than anything else, but it’s definitely worth a visit.
-Because Moss Glen Falls is located right off Vermont Route 100, it will only take a few minutes to check it out.
+Because Moss Glen Falls is right off Vermont Route 100, it will only take a few minutes to check it out.
 Bring your camera!

 Vermont has beautiful, accessible waterfalls.
 Here’s a review of our favorite Vermont waterfalls